Annual Tariff/Copyright Forms

 Cost of 1B: 1.9% of stations’ estimated gross operating costs for the upcoming year

-The form (a copy is below) covers 2 different tariffs and has 3 tabs (1 for each tariff plus a summary tab).
+SOCAN has created a single form to pay the 1B Performance Rights tariff and the SOCAN portion of the SOCAN-CMRRA Reproduction Rights tariff.
+The form (a copy is below) covers two different tariffs and has three tabs (one for each tariff plus a summary tab).

 Note that these two SOCAN tariffs are calculated differently!
-The 1B Performance Rights tariff is based on an estimate of your gross operating costs for 2024.
-In contrast, the CMRRA-SOCAN Reproduction Rights tariff is based on gross operating expenses for 2023.
-Both are calculated based on totals for the calendar year, so from January 1 to December 31.
-Unless your gross operating costs stay the same from year to year, you must put different numbers into each tab of the form.
+The 1B Performance Rights tariff is based on an estimate (i.e. your budget) of your gross operating costs for the current calendar year (Jan 1 to Dec 31).
+In contrast, the CMRRA-SOCAN Reproduction Rights tariff is a flat rate tariff regardless of your operating costs.
+For SOCAN 1B, unless your gross operating costs stay the same from year to year, you must put different numbers each year into the 1B tab of the form.

-Also, note for 1B, SOCAN uses the actuals you send each year to determine whether you paid the right amount for the previous year (based on a budget estimate).
+Also, note that for 1B, SOCAN uses the actuals you send each year to determine whether you paid the right amount for the previous year (originally based on a budget estimate).
 If your actuals are lower than your estimate, SOCAN may give you a credit that you can apply to future payments.
 You should contact SOCAN to check if you have a credit.
 They do not want to hold onto credits and will send you a cheque, or there is a space on the form to use it to reduce your current year’s payment.

 COMBINED SOCAN FORMS HERE – French